osm-without-borders/cosmogony_explorer/readme.md

 This will run docker-compose containers, import the cosmogony zones to Postgis, pre-generate tiles, and launch the explorer in your browser.

+You may need to run it with `sudo`, as it launches `docker-compose` commands.
 ```bash
 ./run_explorer.sh cosmogony.json
 ```